teofanis/ybdownloader/README.md

 ## Why?

 A few years back I built [ElectronYoutubeDownloader](https://github.com/teofanis/ElectronYoutubeDownloader) as a fun weekend project to mess around with Electron.
 It worked, but Electron apps are... chunky.

 When I discovered Wails, I wanted to see what a native Go backend with a React frontend felt like.
 This is basically a rewrite of that project, but lighter, faster, and with some extra goodies I always wanted to add.

 ## Features

 - **YouTube Downloads** - Paste a URL, pick a format, download
-- **Multiple Formats** - MP3, M4A, MP4
+- **Multiple Formats** - MP3, M4A, MP4, WebM
 - **Queue System** - Add multiple videos, download them in parallel
 - **Browse & Search** - Search YouTube or check trending videos directly in the app
-- **Standalone Converter** - Convert local media files using FFmpeg (no YouTube involved) + pre-made presets
+- **Standalone Converter** - Convert local media files using FFmpeg with pre-made presets
 - **Auto FFmpeg** - Don't have FFmpeg?
 The app will download it for you
+- **Auto Updates** - Check for updates from within the app
+- **Themes** - Light/dark mode + accent color customization
-- **i18n** - English, German, Spanish, French, Portuguese, Bulgarian, Greek ...
+- **Localization** - English, German, Spanish, French, Portuguese, Bulgarian, Greek
 - **Cross-platform** - Linux, Windows, macOS

 ## Tech Stack